Hydra (constellation): Deep-sky objects

 Another notable galaxy is NGC 4993, an elliptical galaxy which was the source of events GW170817, GRB 170817A and SSS17a from the merger of two neutron stars.

 Meteor showers

-The Sigma Hydrids peak on December 6 and are a very active shower with an unknown parent body.
+The Sigma Hydrids peak on December 6 and are a very active shower.
+The parent body of the Sigma Hybrids is believed to be Comet Nishimura (C/2023 P1), which was discovered in 2023 by the Japanese astronomical photographer Hideo Nishimura.
 The Alpha Hydrids are a minor shower that peaks between January 1 and 7.